News & trends

 What key metrics do CVRs provide?

-The CVR process in a nutshell is taking all incomes from the client, expenses, variations, and inputs from the market (subcontractor and vendor bids) and adding all of these numbers up on a job level in the budget.
-When all of the number-crunching has been done, then you can use the data to extract various project key indicators.
+The CVR process, in a nutshell, involves taking all client income, expenses, variations, and inputs from the market (subcontractor and vendor bids) and adding them up on a job level in the budget.
+Once all of the number-crunching has been done, you can use the data to extract various project key indicators.

 Value of the project

-The value of the project is basically all of the project income from the client added up.
-The reporting can include all of the already received amounts in addition to also prognosing the likely income at the end of the project.
-It is good to add up both of these values so that the actual income change is also known.
-Construction is a very fluid and changing industry with up to 35% of projects needing a variation or change order.
+The value of the project is all of the project income from the client added up.
+The reporting can include all of the already received amounts in addition to also proposing the likely income at the end of the project.
+It is good to add up both values so that the actual income change is also known.
+Construction is a very fluid and changing industry, with up to 35% of projects needing a variation or change order.
 This can include client variations as well so that’s why it is important.

 Current cost of the project using construction cost value reconciliation